 The only fake "air purifier" that is dangerous to a baby is an ozone generator.
 An Ozonator will produce millions of ozone gas that suppose to disinfect microorganisms.
 Instead, the ozone gas is very harmful and notorious for destroying tissue cells.
 It is extremely devastating for babies as their lungs are still underdeveloped and could hinder their growth.
-So when you are looking for an air purifier for baby room, double-check if is an ozone generator masked as an air purifier.
+So when you are looking for an air purifier for a baby room, double-check if is an ozone generator masked as an air purifier.

 Baby Air Purifier VS Humidifier?
 Which One Should I Go For?

 If a baby is suffering from nasal congestion or dripping, a humidifier would come in handy.
 If the room air quality is below par or you can sense some strong pungent smell, get an air purifier.
-If the baby is cranky often and not crying for milk, try getting both humidifier and air purifier.
+If the baby is cranky often and not crying for milk, try getting both a humidifier and air purifier.
 Both devices can work concurrently at the same time.

 In summary, an air purifier help removes airborne pollutants, chemicals, and odors.
 A humidifier adds moisture back to the air so the air is much more breathable.
-Learn more about the differences between air purifier and humidifier here.
+Learn more about the differences between an air purifier and a humidifier here.